 Tip: Note that the argument of @uncertain macro must be a function call whose arguments are Measurement objects.
 Thus, will not work because here the outermost function is +, whose arguments are zeta (13.4 \pm 0.8) and eta (8.51 \pm 0.67), that however cannot be calculated.
-Once more, wrap this expression in an (anonymous) function:
+You can use the @uncertaint macro on each function separately: